siliconchronicles/clock-module/docs/cupl.md

 The CUPL source for the ATF16v8 module is in this repo here: [be8clock.pld](https://github.com/siliconchronicles/clock-module/blob/main/cupl/be8clock.pld)

-The following text provides some explanation about what functionality is implemented in this file and how does it work.
+The following text explains the functionality implemented in this file and how it works.

 ## What the module does